-The fair value of financial instruments that are not traded in an active market (for example, short-term commercial papers) is determined by using valuation techniques.
-These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity-specific estimates.
+The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
+These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.